 Some fruits – for example, medium sized banana contains 11 milligrams; medium sized apple 2 milligrams.

 There are other means to increase the production of serotonin in our bodies and the most easily accessible is to take LIGHT exercise out in nature.
 As we want to establish a consistently reliable level of serotonin production, we should aim for a minimum of 20 minutes walking in nature, 3 times every week.
-Along with the dietary tweaks listed about, at the end of the 3 weeks there will be a noticeable positive shift in our mood.
+Along with the dietary tweaks listed above, at the end of the 3 weeks there will be a noticeable positive shift in our mood.

 In Part 2 of this series we will look at the effects of Oxytocin on our happiness.